Hike to Trolltunga

 Trolltunga by Drone

-Useful Information and Handy Tips
+Useful Information and Handy Tips for Planning a Trolltunga Trip

 - The starting point is Skjeggedal car park (GPS: '59.5"N 6°37'31.9"E, 6007 Tyssedal, Norway)